Melasma & Hyperpigmentation

-Dr. Michele Green is an expert in treating sunspots, melasma, discoloration, and other hyperpigmentation disorders at her private office on the Upper East Side of NYC.
-A board-certified dermatologist with over 25 years of experience, Dr. Green is uniquely skilled in removing sunspots and facial hyperpigmentation while remaining at the forefront of safe and effective treatments.
-Castle Connolly, New York Magazine, Super Doctors, and The New York Times consistently recognize Dr. Green as one of NYC’s top dermatologists due to her dedication to patients and her expertise.
-Dr. Green employs a holistic approach and adheres to a less-is-more philosophy regarding facial rejuvenation.
-She will help you achieve and maintain even, beautiful, clear skin by developing a customized treatment plan that includes the best options, skincare, and broad-spectrum sunscreen.
+Dr. Michele Green is an expert in treating Dr. Michele Green is an expert in treating sunspots, melasma, and discoloration at her private practice on the Upper East Side of NYC.
+A board-certified dermatologist with over 25 years of experience, Dr. Green specializes in removing sunspots and facial hyperpigmentation while staying at the forefront of safe, effective treatments.
+Castle Connolly, New York Magazine, Super Doctors, and The New York Times regularly recognize Dr. Green as one of NYC’s top dermatologists for her dedication to patients and expertise.
+Dr. Green takes a holistic approach and follows a less-is-more philosophy for facial rejuvenation.
+She will help you achieve and maintain even, beautiful, and clear skin by creating a personalized treatment plan that includes the best options, skincare, and broad-spectrum sunscreen.

 What is hyperpigmentation?

-Hyperpigmentation is a broad term that refers to any discoloration of the skin darker than the original color.
-It develops due to increased melanin production in melanocytes, the skin cells responsible for producing melanin.
-The primary cause of hyperpigmentation is excessive sun exposure.
-Harmful UV rays from the sun can trigger melanin production, leading to discoloration and dark spots or patches on the skin.
-Genetics can also contribute to hyperpigmentation, as some individuals may have a higher number of melanocytes or a genetic predisposition to produce excess melanin.
-Certain medications, including oral antibiotics and specific antipsychotics, can increase the skin’s sensitivity to sunlight and result in hyperpigmentation.
-This condition can affect individuals of any age, skin tone, and type.
-Although hyperpigmentation is harmless, many patients seek treatment for cosmetic reasons.
+Hyperpigmentation is a broad term for any skin discoloration darker than the natural skin tone.
+It occurs when melanocytes — the skin cells that produce melanin, the pigment responsible for skin color — become more active.
+The main cause of hyperpigmentation is excessive sun exposure.
+Harmful ultraviolet (UV) rays from the sun can stimulate melanin production, resulting in dark spots or patches on the skin.
+Genetics can also play a role, as some individuals may have more melanocytes or a genetic tendency to produce excess melanin.
+Certain medications, such as oral antibiotics and specific antipsychotics, can make the skin more sensitive to sunlight and lead to hyperpigmentation.
+This condition can affect people of all ages, skin tones, and types.
+Although hyperpigmentation is harmless, many individuals seek treatment for cosmetic reasons.

 What is melasma?

-Melasma is a common skin condition characterized by light brown, dark brown, or gray-brown patches that are darker than the surrounding skin tone.
-This type of hyperpigmentation typically occurs on the face, particularly on the upper lip, forehead, bridge of the nose, and cheeks, and is often symmetrical on both sides of the face.
-Melasma can also appear on the body, frequently in areas with regular sun exposure, such as the forearms, neck, and shoulders.
-While it is difficult to predict when melasma will first develop, it tends to be more common during reproductive years and is rare before puberty.
-This condition affects women more than men, particularly those between the ages of 20 and 40, due to the hormonal changes that occur naturally.
-Melasma is also more prevalent in medium to darker skin tones, including individuals of Asian, Hispanic, and African heritage, because of the naturally higher number of melanocytes in the skin.
+Melasma is a common skin condition characterized by light brown, dark brown, or gray-brown patches that are darker than the surrounding skin.
+This type of hyperpigmentation usually appears on the face — especially on the upper lip, forehead, bridge of the nose, and cheeks — and is often symmetrical.
+Melasma can also develop on the body, mainly in areas regularly exposed to the sun, such as the forearms, neck, and shoulders.
+While it is hard to predict when melasma will first appear, it is more common during the reproductive years and rarely occurs before puberty.
+This condition affects women more than men, especially those between 20 and 40 years old, due to natural hormonal changes.
+Melasma is also more common in medium to darker skin tones, including individuals of Asian, Hispanic, and African descent, because these skin types have a higher density of melanocytes.

-Melasma is not harmful and is not associated with other symptoms like itchiness, burning, or pain.
-However, the appearance of discoloration and skin pigmentation can be disheartening for many people.
-Furthermore, melasma can be challenging to differentiate from other types of hyperpigmentation, making it crucial to accurately diagnose melasma in order to receive the best treatment.
-It is advisable to seek guidance from a board-certified dermatologist, such as Dr. Green, for the safest and most effective melasma treatment options.
+Melasma is harmless and does not cause symptoms such as itching, burning, or pain.
+However, skin discoloration and pigmentation changes can be distressing for many people.
+Additionally, melasma can be difficult to distinguish from other types of hyperpigmentation, making an accurate diagnosis essential for effective treatment.
+It is recommended to consult a board-certified dermatologist, such as Dr. Green, to ensure the safest and most effective melasma treatment.

 What causes melasma?

-Melasma occurs due to excessive melanin production by melanocytes in the epidermal or dermal layers of the skin.
-Although the exact cause of the overactive melanocytes is not known, various risk factors can exacerbate melasma:
+Melasma occurs when melanocytes in the epidermal or dermal layers of the skin produce excessive melanin.
+Although the exact cause of the overactive melanocytes is unknown, several risk factors can trigger or worsen melasma.

-Sun exposure – Sun exposure is the most common trigger for melasma.
-UV rays from the sun prompt melanocytes to produce melanin as a defense mechanism for the skin, potentially worsening or triggering melasma.
-UV radiation from tanning beds can also aggravate the appearance of melasma.
-It is essential for anyone dealing with melasma to apply broad-spectrum sunscreen with at least SPF 50 daily and to avoid all forms of UV radiation.
-Sun exposure can even lead to a recurrence of melasma that has been previously treated with dermatologic therapies.
+Sun exposure — UV rays from the sun stimulate melanocytes to produce melanin as a skin defense, which can worsen or trigger melasma.
+UV radiation from tanning beds can also worsen its appearance.
+It is essential for anyone with melasma to apply broad-spectrum sunscreen with SPF 50 or higher daily and to avoid unnecessary UV exposure.
+Sun exposure can even cause previously treated melasma to return.

-Hormonal changes – Birth control pills, oral contraceptives, pregnancy, and hormone replacement therapy are commonly noted to trigger melasma.
-In fact, melasma is often referred to as chloasma or the “mask of pregnancy” for this reason.
-The onset of melasma due to hormonal changes can be linked to increased levels of the female sex hormones estrogen and progesterone.
-As estrogen and progesterone levels rise, melanocytes multiply and become more sensitive to the sun’s UV rays.
-Pregnant women or patients taking hormonal medications often find that their melasma fades after they give birth or once they stop the medications.
+Hormonal changes — Birth control pills, oral contraceptives, pregnancy, and hormone replacement therapy are commonly known to trigger melasma.
+In fact, melasma is often called chloasma or the “mask of pregnancy” because of this.
+The onset of melasma due to hormonal changes is associated with elevated levels of female sex hormones, such as estrogen and progesterone.
+As these hormone levels increase, melanocytes multiply and become more sensitive to UV rays.
+Pregnant women or those taking hormonal medications often find that their melasma fades after giving birth or stopping the medications.

-Thyroid disease – Melasma and thyroid disorders may be connected, as the incidence of thyroid disease is four times greater in patients with melasma compared to the general population.
-Research has indicated elevated serum TSH, anti-thyroid peroxidase, and anti-thyroglobulin antibodies in patients experiencing melasma.
-However, more comprehensive clinical studies are required to establish a definitive link between thyroid disorders and melasma.
+Thyroid disease — Melasma and thyroid disorders may be linked, as the prevalence of thyroid disease is four times higher in patients with melasma than in the general population.
+However, more detailed clinical studies are needed to confirm a definitive connection.

-Medications – Certain oral antibiotics, cardiac medications, and other photosensitizing drugs can induce or worsen melasma.
-These medications include nonsteroidal anti-inflammatory drugs, antipsychotics, and antiseizure medications.
+Medications — Certain oral antibiotics, cardiac medications, and other photosensitizing drugs can trigger or worsen melasma.
+These include nonsteroidal anti-inflammatory drugs, antipsychotics, antiseizure medications, hormonal therapies, and some topical agents.

 What is the difference between melasma and hyperpigmentation?